Smurf attack: Method

 If the target is the broadcast address and the patsy a unicast address, each host in the network will receive a single Smurf per ping, so an amplification factor of 1 per host, but a factor of n for the network.
 Generally, a network would be able to cope with this form of the attack, if n is not too great.

 When both the source and destination address in the original packet are set to the broadcast address of the target network, things start to get out of hand quickly.
 All hosts receive an echo request, but all replies to that are broadcast again to all hosts.
 Each host will receive an initial ping, broadcast the reply and get a reply from all n-1 hosts.
 An amplification factor of n for a single host, but an amplification factor of n2 for the network.

 ICMP echo requests are typically sent once a second.
 The reply should contain the contents of the request; a few bytes, normally.
 A single (double broadcast) ping to a network with 100 hosts causes the network to process 10000 packets.
-If the payload of the ping is increased to 15000 bytes (or 10 full packets in ethernet) then that ping will cause the network to have to process 100000 large packets per second.
+If the payload of the ping is increased to 15000 bytes (or 10 full packets in Ethernet) then that ping will cause the network to have to process 100000 large packets per second.
 Send more packets per second, and any network would collapse under the load.
 This will render any host in the network unreachable for as long as the attack lasts.

+Effect

+A Smurf attack can overwhelm servers and networks.
+The bandwidth of the communication network can be exhausted resulting in the communication network becoming paralyzed.